igorski/efflux-tracker/README.md

 ### Sounds cool, but I don't want to build from source, I just want to tinker with this!!

 Of course, this was made to allow for instant composition, so let's cut the chatter!
-You can use the application right now from  your web browser by visiting [this link](https://www.igorski.nl/experiment/efflux).
+You can use the application right now directly in your web browser by visiting [the Efflux page on igorski.nl](https://www.igorski.nl/application/efflux).

 ### The [Issue Tracker](https://github.com/igorski/efflux-tracker/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) is your point of contact